vikasgali/DowngradeSQLEdition/README.md

 # DowngradeSQLEdition

-Sample code to downgrade Standalone SQL Enterprise to other Editions(Standard,Developer,Web) .
+Sample SSM document code to downgrade Standalone SQL Enterprise to other Editions(Standard,Developer,Web) .

 # ConfigurationFile_withALlSettings.ini
 This file is used to Install SQL Server.
 Modify/Create similar Configuration file for the version of SQL Server